ArmstrongCyberops/Linux-notes/README.md

 ## head
 - Lets you view the beginnig of a text.
 - (The first 10 lines by default).
+-  adding a -(and a chosen number) after head allows you to choose the number of lines to view.
+Example : head -20 /etc/apache2/apache2.conf

+## tail
+- Lets you view the end of a text.
+- (The last 10 lines by default).
+-  adding a -(and a chosen number) after tails allows you to choose the number of lines to view.
+Example : tail -5 /etc/apache2/apache2.conf

+## nl
+- displays the text but with the lines numbered.

+## s
+- Performs a subsitution
+- you first give the term you are searching for (o) and then the term you want to replace it with (0), separated by a slash (/).
+The g flag tells Linux that you want the replacement performed globally.
+We then save the result to a new file named unix_passwords2.txt.

+Example : sed s/o/0/g /usr/share/metasploitframework/data/wordlists/unix_passwords.txt > /usr/share/m
+framework/data/wordlists/unix_passwords2.txt

 ## Important subdirectories